Onyx-Protocol/Onyx/docs/protocol/specifications/vm1.md

 Initializes VM with a predicate program (e.g. a [control program](data.md#control-program)) and begins its execution with PC set to zero.

 At the beginning of each execution step, the PC is checked.
-If it is less than the length of the program, the instruction at that byte position in the program is executed.
-Opcodes are evaluated as described in the [Instructions](#instructions) section.
-The run limit is decreased or increased according to the opcode’s *run cost*.
-If the opcode’s run cost exceeds the current run limit, the opcode is not executed and execution fails immediately.
+If it is less than the length of the program, VM reads the opcode at that byte position in the program and executes a corresponding instruction.
+Instructions are executed as described in the [Instructions](#instructions) section.
+The run limit is decreased or increased according to the instruction’s *run cost*.
+If the instruction’s run cost exceeds the current run limit, the instruction is not executed and execution fails immediately.

 If the PC is equal to or greater than the length of the program at the beginning of an execution step, execution is complete, and the top value of the data stack is checked and interpreted as a boolean.
 If it is `false`, or if the data stack is empty, verification fails; otherwise, verification succeeds.
 (Note: The data stack may contain any number of elements when execution finishes; there is no "clean stack" requirement.
 The alt stack also can be non-empty upon completion.)